London Central: Peckham (PM)

 Peckham garage operates routes 37, 78, 197 and P12.

 History

 After the original Peckham bus garage, which opened in 1951, was closed in 1994 due to both operational expenses and concerns about the garage's ferro-concrete roof, London Central took over a local authority maintenance depot and opened a new Peckham bus garage at the site with a capacity for 75 buses.

 In January 2000, Peckham garage put London's first Volvo low-floor double-decker buses, in the form of part of an order of 46 Alexander ALX400 bodied Volvo B7TLs, into service on route 63.

 Peckham won Bus Garage of the Year in 2004, although this turned out to be a poisoned chalice for the garage, losing almost half of its work including routes 381 and P13 in the next year's tender awards.

 Sydenham (SM)

-Sydenham garage operates routes 126, 162, 227, 352 and 354.
+Sydenham garage operates routes 126, 162, 227, 322, 352 and 354.

+History

+Sydenham depot opened during September 2025 and received 13 Alexander Dennis Enviro100EV Battery electric buses for route 322, making it Go-Ahead London's 14th depot to operate electric buses.

 Fleet

 As of December 2019, London Central had a peak vehicle requirement of 676 buses.